smithy-lang/smithy-dafny/TestModels/SimpleTypes/SimpleEnum/README.md

 # SimpleEnum

-This project implements the smithy type [enum](https://smithy.io/2.0/spec/simple-types.html#blob) and the associated operations in `dafny`.
+This project implements strings attached with the Smithy trait [@enum](https://smithy.io/2.0/spec/constraint-traits.html#enum-trait) and the associated operations in `dafny`.
 This is then transpiled to a target runtime, and each tests are executed - either as CI actions or manually.

 ## Build
 ### .NET
 1. Generate the Wrappers using `polymorph`
 ```
+make polymorph_dafny
 make polymorph_net
 ```